 'We have analyzed competitors and we’ll share the results of the research with you'

 Those clients who have already conducted research and know a lot about competitors we ask to share the results.
-If you have gathered user’s feedback, analyzed paid and free features, and noted interesting points, we will certainly use all this staff.
+If you have gathered user’s feedback, analyzed paid and free features, and noted interesting points, we will certainly use all this stuff.

 However, utilizing documented notes isn't equal to using the application itself - playing with features, filling in different forms, passing onboarding and adjusting settings.